SpanningCloudApps/SB365-Powershell/README.md

 ### Enable-SpanningUser

-Takes UPN as a single argument.
+Takes UPN as a single parameter.
 If left blank, you will be prompted for this.
 Enables Spanning for the designated UPN and returns userPrincipalName and license status

 ```powershell
 PS> Enable-SpanningUser a@contoso.com